waliens/tbc-rdruid-simulator/README.md

 Based on those rotations, the tools generate a bunch of statistics such as HPS, HPM, time to OOM... that can be used to compare different setups.

+### Ideas for future developments

+1. Fix all formula based on feedback from PTR
+2. Generate more fancy reports
+3. Integration with seventyupgrades/wowtbc.gg to generate rotations and stats from characters

 ## Install

 The tool is a Python script, so Python needs to be installed from [Python](https://www.python.org/downloads/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads)